jdevfullstack/jdevfullstack/README.md

 ***GitHub Contributor, GitHub Support Community Member, ICT & Robotics Teacher & Trainer, Google & VEX Robotics Certified Educator***

-I'm documenting the things I'm interested in, lessons that I'm learning and topics that I'm teaching.
+I'm documenting the things I'm interested in, lessons that I'm learning and topics that I'm teaching plus my dev projects.
 And I want to share these things with you.
 So, please hit the star button or fork any repo that you think is helpful / informative /